Classic Lasagna with Béchamel Sauce (without ricotta)

 One bite into it and it feels like you are floating in heaven.

-I modeled after that lasagna I have known and loved for such a long time and recreated it in the form of this recipe.
+I modeled this lasagna with béchamel sauce recipe after that lasagna I have known and loved for such a long time.
+And I’m in love!

 For the longest time I refused to publish a lasagna recipe.
 It just feels like the most basic, can-find-it-anywhere-on-the-internet kinda recipe.